 So let’s get back to the question of secret techniques to creating the perfect pho.
 One of the great qualities of pho is that techniques vary – no two bowls of pho made from two separate kitchens will ever taste the same.
 A chef’s creativity is always a good thing, but it’s important to understand that, while the previous statement is true, there is a narrow range of acceptability outside of which your home-made pho dish is actually becoming something else.

 Many Vietnamese outside of Vietnam will tell you that the perfect pho is the one made by his/her own mother.
 That may be true probably because they grew up with it.
-But, for me, the perfect bowl of pho is the one that you keep coming back for more.
-Nevertheless, there are some basic techniques that can help in your quest to make good pho.
-Here are a few of them.
+But, for me, the perfect bowl of pho is the one that you keep coming back for more, whether it’s made at home or in a restaurant.
+Regardless, here are some basic techniques that can help in your quest to make good pho yourself.

-- Always choose good beef bones.
+- Choose good beef bones.
 Your choice of beef bones for making your pho broth is very important.
 The bones and the marrow in them will give the foundations of the flavor of your broth.
 For great-tasting broth, choose knuckle bones, leg bones and oxtail.

 - Keep your broth clear.
 There is a reason why you need to pay attention with the simmering of your broth, even if the length of time it takes can test your patience.
-You need to continually skimming the scum and foam off the top of your broth to keep the broth clear.
+You need to 1) maintain a light simmer, and 2) continually skim the scum and foam off the top of the broth.
 A clear broth is one of the essential qualities of pho.
-It means that the broth has been rid of all the impurities and the excess grease that come with marrow.
-One tip for achieving clarity in your broth is to boil the bones for five minutes, rinse the bones and then simmer them in a fresh pot of water, as many good recipes call for.
+It means that the broth has been rid of all the impurities from the bone and protein.
+One tip for achieving clarity in your broth is to boil the bones and meats for 3 to 5 minutes (parboiling,) then rinse them before starting the simmering process using fresh water.

 These are just some of the techniques that most veteran home cooks follow when making Vietnamese pho.
 It’s not a surprise that they all pertain to the creation of good broth.
 That is because coming up with a good broth for pho is the first, and toughest, step toward making the perfect pho.
 Once you have a great broth, the rest should just fall into place.